torchbox/wagtail-wordpress-import/docs/tooling.md

 Will generate a JSON file your project which shows the structure of all unique XML tags and attributes.

+The file will be saved in the same location and with the same name as the original XML file as a `.json` file.

 ```bash
 python manage.py analyze_xml_content path/to/your/xmlfile.xml
 ```